Andrew Yang And Bernie Sanders Excluded From MSNBC Chyron For Lesser-Polling Candidates

 MSNBC previously referred to Yang as “John Yang” and has excluded him from their graphics on numerous occasions.
 As for Sanders, a previous Fairness and Accuracy In Reporting (FAIR) analysis found that MSNBC is biased against the candidate via skewed polls and false claims.

-Despite the lack of media coverage, Sanders is currently third in polling average, and Yang is in sixth.
+Despite the lack of media coverage, Sanders is currently third in the polling average, and Yang is in sixth.